Group Leader

 Viktoriia is an enthusiastic Master’s student in Biochemistry and Molecular Medicine at the University of Cologne.
 Her thesis project focuses on T cell–mediated immunity against B cell lymphoma, aiming to advance immune-based lymphoma therapies.

-Mervi is a Bachelor’s student at the University of Freiburg with a keen interest in how the stromal microenvironment shapes cancer immunity.
+Hannah is a Bachelor’s student at the University of Cologne with an interest in exploring how immune checkpoint molecules affect lymphomagenesis.

 Trong-Hieu Nguyen, PhD